 Submission of the manuscript means that the authors agree to assign exclusive copyright to JPAHS.
 All authors must sign a Copyright Transfer and Author Agreement form upon submission of the manuscript to the Journal.
 The work shall not be published elsewhere in any language without the written consent of JPAHS.
 The articles published in this journal are protected by copyright which covers translation rights and the exclusive rights to reproduce and distribute all of the articles printed in the journal.

+AUTHORSHIP (details on JPAHS website)

-AUTHORSHIP: All persons designated as authors should qualify for authorship.
+All persons designated as authors should qualify for authorship.
 Authorship credit should be based only on significant contribution.
 The first author named must accept the responsibility for ensuring that both versions of the paper submitted and the corrected proofs have the approval of all co-authors.
 Submission of a manuscript will also be taken to imply that all authors have obtained permission from their employers or institution to publish, if they are obliged to do so and that relevant ethical approval has been obtained for clinical studies.
-However, authorship credit should be based only on significant contribution to (a) conception and design, or analysis and interpretation of data, to (b) drafting the article or revising it critically for important intellectual content and on (c) final approval of the version to be published.
-Authors may include explanation of each author's contribution separately.
+However, authorship credit should be based only on significant contribution, all four criteria suggested by ICMJE modified in 2014, (a) Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND (b) Drafting the work or revising it critically for important intellectual content; AND (c) Final approval of the version to be published; AND (d) Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

+DUAL PUBLICATION

-DUAL PUBLICATION: If material in a submitted article has been published previously or is to appear in part or whole in another publication, the Chief Editor must be informed.
+If material in a submitted article has been published previously or is to appear in part or whole in another publication, the Chief Editor must be informed.
 If the same paper appears simultaneously elsewhere or has previously been published or appears in a future publication, then the author will be black-listed for the JPAHS and future articles of the author will be rejected automatically.

+FORWARDING LETTER

-FORWARDING LETTER: The covering letter accompanying the article should contain the name and complete postal address of one author as correspondent and must be signed by all authors.
+The covering letter accompanying the article should contain the name and complete postal address of one author as correspondent and must be signed by all authors.
 The corresponding author should notify change of address, if any, on time.

+DECLARATION

-DECLARATION: A declaration letter should be submitted stating that the manuscript represents valid work and that neither this manuscript nor one with substantially similar content under the present authorship has been published or is being considered for publication elsewhere and the authorship of this article will not be contested by anyone whose name(s) is/are not listed here, and that the order of authorship as placed in the manuscript is final and accepted by the co-authors.
+A declaration letter should be submitted stating that the manuscript represents valid work and that neither this manuscript nor one with substantially similar content under the present authorship has been published or is being considered for publication elsewhere and the authorship of this article will not be contested by anyone whose name(s) is/are not listed here, and that the order of authorship as placed in the manuscript is final and accepted by the co-authors.
 Declarations should be signed by all the authors in the order in which they are mentioned in the original manuscript.

-Electronic version of manuscripts

-Do not use ‘oh’ (O) for ‘zero’ (0), ‘el’ (l) for one (1).
-Do not use space bar for indentation.
-Do not break words at the end of lines.
-Do not insert a tab, indent, or extra spaces before beginning of a paragraph.
-Do not use software’s facility of automatic referencing, footnotes, headers, footers, etc.

 SENDING A REVISED MANUSCRIPT